SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Convergence analysis

 \end{ass}

 For sampling defined above we have the following result.
-Instead of \eqref{unb} we have sampling as in A\ref{A5} and instead of assumption A\ref{A2} we have A\ref{A4}.
-We prove the a.s. convergence for nonuniform sampling case under Holder-continuity stated in assumption A\ref{A1b}.
+Instead of \eqref{unb} we have sampling as in A\ref{A5} and instead of assumption A\ref{A2} we have A\ref{A4}. { and we prove the a.s. convergence for the modified version of the algorithm.}